Cheesy, gooey, slightly spicy and ready in less than 20 minutes – Learn all the tips and tricks to make the best baked camembert.

 I promise that with minimum effort, you’ll get a fancy appetizer to feed a large crowd.

 Pair it with a French bottle of red wine or white wine, and you can't go wrong with it.

 Both these kinds of cheese come from a similar recipe using cow’s milk.

-Camembert is also sold in a whole wheel, making it easier to bake.
 If you have the chance, look for the AOC Camembert de Normandie, which is made with unpasteurized milk, you'll get the best of the best.